-The monetary base has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been at around 45 percent.
+The monetary base has increased significantly as asset purchases by the Bank of Japan have progressed, and the year-on-year rate of growth has been in the range of 50-55 percent.

 Firms' funding costs have been hovering at low levels.
 With regard to credit supply, firms have continued to see financial institutions' lending attitudes as being on an improving trend.
 Issuing conditions for CP have continued to be favorable.
 Those for corporate bonds have also remained favorable on the whole.
 Firms' credit demand has been increasing moderately, mainly for working capital and funds related to mergers and acquisitions.
-Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has been in the range of 2.0-2.5 percent.
-The year-on-year rate of change in the amount outstanding of CP and corporate bonds has been positive.
-Firms have retained their recovered financial positions on the whole.
-Meanwhile, the year-on-year rate of growth in the money stock has been in the range of 3.5-4.0 percent.
+Against this backdrop, the year-on-year rate of increase in the amount outstanding of bank lending has been at around 2.5 percent.
+The amount outstanding of CP and corporate bonds has been more or less around the year-ago level.
+Firms have retained their recovered financial positions.
+Meanwhile, the year-on-year rate of growth in the money stock has been in the range of 4.0-4.5 percent.

-The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have declined slightly.
-Compared with last month, the value of the yen against the U.S. dollar has risen, while long-term interest rates have declined.
-Meanwhile, stock prices have remained at more or less the same level as last month.
+The weighted average of the overnight call rate has been below the 0.1 percent level, and interest rates on term instruments have been more or less unchanged.
+Compared with last month, stock prices have risen, while the value of the yen against the U.S. dollar has fallen.
+Meanwhile, long-term interest rates have remained at more or less the same level as last month.